 No, in terms of formal scientific evidence we are not yet evidence-based.
-We are in the process, but proper research takes time ? years of time.
+We are in the process, but proper research takes much time and many resources.

-You may want to read this short article: Science-based, Research-based, Evidence-based: What's the difference.
+You may also want to read this short article: Science-based, Research-based, Evidence-based: What's the difference.

-Based on our field experience, we have many reasons to believe that research projects will result in solid evidence for the validity of Dynaread.
-We have strong anecdotal evidence for the program and are deeply grateful to get feedback on how well the program performs in both private and school/ institutional use.
+Based on our extensive field experience, we have many reasons to believe that research projects will result in solid evidence for the validity of Dynaread.
+We have very strong anecdotal evidence for the program and are deeply grateful to get feedback on how well the program performs in both private and school/institutional use.
 Read our user reviews.

 Don't let your child continue to struggle.
 Together, we can make a difference!